TucanoCode04/my-obsidian-vault/5 - Brain/Quantum Condensed Matter Physics/06 - First Order Perturbation Theory.md

 In semiconductors, we have 3 band in the valence band: heavy hole band, light hole band and split-off band.
 The heavy hole and light hole bands are degenerate at the $\Gamma$ point (k=0), while the split-off band is separated by a small energy gap due to spin-orbit coupling.
 The effective masses of holes in these bands differ, with heavy holes having a larger effective mass compared to light holes.
 #### Absorption of a Photon by a Semiconductor
+When a photon is absorbed by a semiconductor, it can excite an electron from the valence band to the conduction band, creating an electron-hole pair.
+The energy of the photon must be at least equal to the bandgap energy ($E_g$) of the semiconductor for this transition to occur, if this was not a solid-state material, the energy should have been equal to the difference in energy levels for the transition to occur, because in a solid-state material we have bands of energy levels rather than discrete energy levels.
+We consider a flux of photons $I$ with energy $E = h \nu = \hbar \omega$ incident on the semiconductor.
+We position our coordinate system such that the z-axis starts at the surface of the semiconductor and goes into the material.
+The photons are absorbed as they penetrate the material, leading to an exponential decrease in intensity with depth $z$:
+$$

 ## References